-When manufacturers produce a special product such as egg replacer, gluten free mix or dairy free margarine, they often produce a recipe book or leaflet.
+When manufacturers produce a special product such as egg replacer, wheat free mix or dairy free margarine, they often produce a recipe book or leaflet.
 They show the consumer how versatile the product is (and encourage you to use more!).
 Make use of these tried and tested recipes.

 The sixth amendment to the European Union Cosmetic Directive (1993) was implemented in December 1997.
 It requires all the ingredients to be included on the label for soaps, cosmetics and ‘personal care products’.
 This classification is taken to include anything that is applied to the skin, eyes, mouth, hair or nails for the purpose of cleansing, giving a pleasant smell or enhancing appearance.
 The labelling has helped consumers to identify products that might be harmful to them.
 However, because the labelling can be in Latin it is sometimes incomprehensible, which can cause problems when common ingredients are unrecognisable.
 An example of this is ‘Arachis oil’, which is the International Nomenclature of Cosmetic Ingredients (INCI) name for peanut oil.